 False Siamese Algae Eater (Garra cambodgiensis)

-The False Siamese Algae Eater is peaceful towards other fish but somewhat territorial with its kind and similar-looking species.
-These fish make a good member of the well-chosen community tank of stream-dwelling species.
+The False Siamese Algae Eater, also known as the False Flying Fox and the Cambodian logsucker, is a generally peaceful addition to the community aquarium.
+However, this fish is territorial with its own kind and similar-looking species, such as the True Flying Fox.
+Nevertheless, these fish can make a good member of the well-chosen community tank of stream-dwelling species.

-It is essential that you keep the water well oxygenated and clean, and because they require stable water conditions and graze on biofilm, you should not keep this species in an immature set-up.
-It is also advised that you have a tight-fitting lid on the aquarium as it can climb up the glass.
+For the best health of these fish, you should make sure that the water is well-oxygenated, and because they require stable water conditions and graze on biofilm, you should not keep this species in an immature set-up.

 |Scientific Name||Garra cambodgiensis|

 |Other Names||Cambodian Logsucker, Stonelapping Minnow, False Flying Fox, Black Band Garra|

 |Best kept as||Pairs|